Are Leg Cramps Serious? PAD Symptoms & When to See Your Doctor

 Risk Factors for PAD

-Of the numerous risk factors for PAD (see below), Blackwood emphasizes that smoking is the most important one.
-In fact, he says, the risk of smokers and former smokers developing PAD is 2.5x higher than it is for non-smokers.
+PAD affects more than 10 million people in the U.S. It is more common in people 65 years and older but can occur at nearly any age.
+Smoking, diabetes, high blood pressure, high cholesterol or triglycerides, obesity, and kidney disease increase your risk for PAD.
+Of the numerous risk factors for PAD, smoking is the most important one.
+In fact, the risk of smokers and former smokers developing PAD is 2.5x higher than it is for non-smokers.

 Both men and women are at risk of developing peripheral arterial disease when they have one or more of the following risk factors: